syntaxwhisper/music-library-guide/README.md

 ## Backups Protect Time

 Storage can be replaced.

-Time cannot.

-A failed hard drive can be purchased again.

-The hours spent tagging music, selecting artwork, creating playlists, synchronizing lyrics, and maintaining metadata are much harder to recover.

-A backup protects those hours.
+The hours spent tagging, finding artwork, and maintaining the library cannot.
+A backup protects that work.

-That alone makes it worthwhile.

 # Final Chapter – A Repeatable Workflow